markdryan/ccloudvm/README.md

 service is launched by socket activation and only runs when needed.
 If it has no work to do it quits.

+setup takes one optional parameter, -d or --datadir.
+By default, ccloudvm will store all of the files it downloads and all of the instance data that it creates under $HOME/.ccloudvm.
+This directory can get quite large if you have multiple instances as it will contain the rootfs files for those instances.
+By specifying the --datadir you can opt to have your instance data stored elsewhere.

 ### teardown

 The ccloudvm teardown command serves two purposes: